fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ## Map VLAN to Server NIC {#platform-vlan-to-nic}

 First, we are to map VLAN to server network interfaces.
-Besides BMC port, each server has minimal two 1Gb ports and four 10Gb ports.
+Besides BMC port, each server has a minimum of two 1Gb ports and four 10Gb ports.
-Interfaces are paired to form an `active-active` bonding interface on Platform server.
+Interfaces are paired to form an `active-active` bonding interface on the Platform server.
 A RHHI network profile is created for each logical network, which in turn creates a bridge on RHHI server with the same name.